maarten-pennings/howto/c64drive/readme.md

 (env) C:\Repos\d64viewer\viewer>
 ```

-I both cases we get as first byte of the disk bock 00, indicating no
+I both cases we get as first byte of the disk bock 00, indicating no next disk
-next disk block.
-As second byte we have 02, which denotes the last data
+block.
+As second byte we have 02, which denotes the offset of the last data
-byte in this block, which is 0D (the third and last byte of this block and file).
+byte in this block, which is 0D (the third and last byte of this block and
+file).

-However, when I use **BASIC** to read a 0 (1) byte file file, something
+However, when I use **BASIC** to read this 1-byte file file, something
 unexpected happens.

 ```